Acer Chromebook 15 315

 NotebookCheck’s Technical Assessment

-According to NotebookCheck’s comprehensive review, the Chromebook 315 CB315-3HT earned an 80.7% rating with the verdict that “silent operation and very good battery life characterize this unit.”
+According to NotebookCheck’s comprehensive review, the Chromebook 315 CB315-3HT earned an 80.7% rating, with the review summing up its strengths as the “FHD, IPS” touchscreen, “silent operation, and very good battery life.”
 Their testing unit with a Pentium Silver N5030 processor achieved Geekbench 5 scores of 532 (single-core) and 1529 (multi-core).
 The review praised the IPS touchscreen’s wide viewing angles and reasonably accurate colors but criticized the insufficient brightness at 228.9 nits.
 The display also exhibits PWM flickering at 250 Hz at brightness levels below 100%, which may cause eye strain for sensitive users during extended sessions.
 Battery life testing showed over 10 hours in their WiFi web browsing test, aligning with Acer’s claims when used conservatively.

 Customer Reviews of the Acer Chromebook 15 315